CrossEyeORG/PVRinstall/README.md

 PVRinstall
 ==========

-PVRinstall is a simple bash script intended to be used on a Debian based system(Ubuntu, Linux Mint, etc) that will install SABnzbd, SickBeard, CouchPotato and Headphones from GitHub.
+PVRinstall is a simple bash script intended to be used on a Debian based system(Ubuntu, Linux Mint, etc) that will automatically install
+SABnzbd+, SickBeard, CouchPotato and Headphones from GitHub.
 It will also configure each program as a service with init scripts.
 During the installation, you'll be prompted for which username you want them to run with.